Experiences & Case Studies - Safe and Sound Protocol

 Treatment Team & Context

-The course was supervised by William Bolle (SSP therapist, SoundTherapy) in collaboration with Shahera el Katib (GZ psychologist, BrainArts).
-SoundTherapy is part of BrainArts psychology practice, active since 2010, with more than 1,200 clients counseled online with SSP and RRP and hundreds of clients through other mental health pathways.
+The program was led by William Bolle (SSP therapist, SoundTherapy) in collaboration with Shahera el Katib (mental health psychologist, BrainArts).
+SoundTherapy is part of the BrainArts psychology practice, which has been active since 2010 and has provided online counseling to more than 1,200 clients using SSP and RRP, as well as to hundreds of clients through other mental health treatment programs.

-After receiving the written intake, the listening schedule was individually tailored to Nina's symptom profile and physical sensitivity.
-Given the severity of social anxiety and physical reactivity, a conservative starting dose was chosen.
+After receiving the written intake form, the listening plan was individually tailored to Nina’s symptoms and physical sensitivity.
+Given the severity of her social anxiety and physical reactivity, a conservative starting dose was chosen.

 Diagnostic Framework

-Based on the intake and polyvagal conceptualization, Nina's pattern of symptoms was understood as a chronic overactive sympathetic nervous system (fight-or-flight activation) in social situations.
-The social nervous system - referred to in polyvagal theory as the ventral vagal system - was suppressed, structurally hindering safe connection with others.
-SSP was developed specifically to train and strengthen this ventral vagal system.
+Based on the intake assessment and the polyvagal theory, Nina’s pattern of symptoms was understood as a chronically overactive sympathetic nervous system (fight-or-flight activation) in social situations.
+The social nervous system—referred to in polyvagal theory as the ventral vagal system—was suppressed, which structurally hindered the formation of secure connections with others.
+SSP was specifically developed to train and strengthen this ventral vagal system.

 Treatment course